 Polygon, formerly known as Matic network, is an open-source, decentralized blockchain network with roots in India, founded by Jaynti Kanani, Sandeep Nailwal, and Anurag Arjun in 2017.
 Mihailo Bjelic was added as the fourth co-founder of the project when it rebranded to Polygon in early 2021.
 They were initially inspired by a paper by Vitalik Buterin and Joseph Poon titled: “Plasma: Scalable Autonomous Smart Contracts.”

 Matic Network, now called Polygon PoS (Proof-of-Stake) chain, is just one of the many scaling solutions offered by Polygon to scale Ethereum.
-After the project expanded, Polygon opted to keep the ticker MATIC for its native token.
-The native token MATIC is an ERC-20 token used to govern and secure the network.
+After the project expanded, Polygon opted to keep the ticker MATIC(now POL) for its native token.
+The native token POL is an ERC-20 token used to govern and secure the network.

 WHAT IS POLYGON?